JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 When the feet, head, and hands begin to totter,
 And water floweth copiously from the eyes ;
 When words come indistinctly from the tongue,
-Dost thou then, sir, hope to perform religious works ?
+Dost thou then, sir, hope to perform religious _works_ ?
 If God be merciful and thou love Him, thou shalt obtain His name as thy profit.
-By the favour of the guru thou shalt obtain the wealth of God,[^xx2] Which shall go with thee as thou departest.
+By the favour of the guru thou shalt obtain the wealth of God,[^175] Which shall go with thee as thou departest.
-Saith Kabir, hear, O ye good people, ye shall not take other wealth with you ;
+Saith Kabir, hear, O ye good people, ye shall not take other wealth with you ; <span id="p204"><sup><small>[ p.

-[^xx1] Lapasi and kasar are both made from clarified butter, flour, and sugar, but the former is made liquid by the addition of water.
-They are both Oriental puddings. [^xx2] God's name.

-<span id="p204"><sup><small>[ p.
 204 ]</small></sup></span>
 When the Supreme God's summons cometh, ye shall depart leaving your wealth and homes.

 The inequality of life due to man's own acts and not to God's caprice.

 <p style="text-align:center;">XVI</p>

-To one man God hath given silks and satins and a niwar bed,[^xx1] Others have not even a ragged coat or straw in their houses to lie on.
+To one man God hath given silks and satins and a niwar bed,[^176] Others have not even a ragged coat or straw in their houses _to lie on_.
 Indulge not in envy and bickering, O my soul,
-Do good deeds and gain their reward.
+Do good deeds and gain _their reward_.
-Out of the same earth the potter mouldeth vessels, but painteth different designs on them ;
+Out of the same earth the potter mouldeth _vessels_, but painteth different designs on them ;
-Into one vessel is put strings of pearls, and into another filth.
+Into one vessel is put strings of pearls, and into another _filth_.
-God gave the miser wealth to keep, but the blockhead calleth it his own.
+_God_ gave the miser wealth to keep, _but_ the blockhead calleth it his own.
-When Death's mace toucheth his head, it shall be decided in a moment whose wealth it is.
+When Death's mace toucheth his head, it shall be decided in a moment _whose wealth it is_.
 God's slave is the highest saint ; he obeyeth God's order and obtaineth happiness.
 He accepteth as true what pleaseth God, and God's will he treasureth in his heart.
-Saith Kabir, hear, O good people, to call things one's own is untrue ;
+Saith Kabir, hear, O good people, _to call things_ one's own is untrue ;
-Death, breaking the cage, taketh away the bird ; [^xx2] its wires and strings [^xx3] are then relaxed.
+_Death_, breaking the cage, taketh away the bird ; [^177] its wires and strings [^178] are then relaxed.

 The following is a remonstrance to a Qazi who desired that Kabir should perform the usual Muhammadan fasts and ceremonies : —

 <p style="text-align:center;">XVII</p>

-I am God's poor slave, royal state is pleasing to thee ; The Supreme God, the Lord of religions, never ordained tyranny.
+I am God's poor slave, royal state is pleasing to thee ; The Supreme God, the Lord of religions, never ordained tyranny. <span id="p205"><sup><small>[ p.

-[^xx1] A niwar bed is one whose bottom is of broad cotton tape instead of the grass rope used by the poorer classes.

-[^xx2] That is, the soul.

-[^xx3] Also translated—The cups for the bird's food and water, that is, man leaves his possessions including his food and drink behind him.

-<span id="p205"><sup><small>[ p.
 205 ]</small></sup></span>

-O Qazi, nothing is done by mere talk ;
+O Qazi, nothing is done by _mere_ talk ;
 It is not by fasting and repeating prayers and the creed that one goeth to heaven.
-The inner veil of the temple of Makka is in man's heart, if the truth be known.
+The inner veil of the temple of Makka is in man's heart, if _the truth_ be known.
 Just decisions should be thy prayers, knowledge of God, the inscrutable One, thy creed, The subjugation of thine evil passions the spreading of the prayer-carpet ; then shouldst thou know what religion is.
-Recognize thy Master and fear Him in thy heart ; despise and destroy thy mental pride.[^xx1] As thou deemest thyself so deem others, then shalt thou become a partner in heaven.
+Recognize thy Master and fear Him in thy heart ; despise and destroy thy mental pride.[^179] As thou deemest thyself so deem others, then shalt thou become a partner in heaven.
 Matter is one but hath assumed divers shapes ; in the midst of all recognize God.
 Saith Kabir, thou hast abandoned heaven and attached thyself to hell.

 The following was composed on the occasion of Kabir's visit to the house of a Jogi friend whom he found dead : —

 <p style="text-align:center;">XVIII</p>

 Not a drop now trickleth from the citadel of thy brain — where is the music that filled it ?
-The great saint hath departed with the name of the supreme Brahm, the supreme God.
+The great saint hath departed with _the name of_ the supreme Brahm, the supreme God.
 O father, whither hath departed the soul which dwelt with thy body, Which revelled in divine knowledge, expounded, and preached ?
-Whither hath the player gone who played the drum of thy body ?[^xx2] Thy tales, thy words, thy divine instruction, are no longer heard ; all thy vital energy hath been drawn away.
+Whither hath the player gone who played the drum of _thy body_ ?[^180] Thy tales, thy words, thy divine instruction, are no longer heard ; all thy vital energy hath been drawn away.
 Thine ears have become deaf, the vigour of thine organs hath declined ;
-Thy feet have failed, thy hands are relaxed, no word issueth from thy lips ;
+Thy feet have failed, thy hands are relaxed, no word issueth from thy lips ; <span id="p206"><sup><small>[ p.

-[^xx1] Also translated — Despise thy lust and pride.

-[^xx2] Where is now the life of thy body ?

-<span id="p206"><sup><small>[ p.
 206 ]</small></sup></span>

-The five enemies, [^xx1] robbers all, which wander according to their own will have grown weary ;
+The five enemies, [^181] robbers all, which wander according to their own will have grown weary ;
-The elephant, [^xx2] thy mind, hath grown weary ; the heart which beat by the force of thy soul, the wire-puller, hath grown weary ;
+The elephant, [^182] thy mind, hath grown weary ; the heart which beat by the force _of thy soul_, the wire-puller, hath grown weary ;
-Thou art dead; the ten breaths which kept thee together have escaped ; thou hast left thy friends and relations.
+Thou art dead; the ten _breaths_ which kept thee together have escaped ; thou hast left thy friends and relations.
 Saith Kabir, he who meditateth on God bursteth his bonds even while alive.

 Mammon under the guise of a serpent.

 <p style="text-align:center;">XIX</p>

 Nothing is potent against the serpent
 Which deceived Brahma, Vishnu, and Shiv.
-The serpent having completely subdued the world hath entered pure water.[^xx3] By the guru's favour I have seen her coming who hath stung the three worlds, and guarded myself against her.
+The serpent having completely subdued _the world_ hath entered pure water.[^183] By the guru's favour I have seen her _coming_ who hath stung the three worlds, _and guarded myself against her_.

-O my brethren, why call out [^xx4] Serpent, serpent [^xx5] ?
+O my brethren, why call out ‘ Serpent, serpent ’ ?
 He who knoweth the True One hath destroyed the serpent ;
-No one else is free from her attack.
-41 When the serpent is vanquished what can Death do to man ?
+No one else is free _from her attack_. [^184]
+When the serpent is vanquished what can Death do _to man_ ?
 This serpent is God's creature ; She is weak, what can she do ?
-As long, however, as she abideth with man, his soul shall abide in bodies ;[^xx5] By the favour of the guru Kabir hath easily escaped from her.
+As long, however, as she abideth _with man, his soul_ shall abide in bodies ;[^185] By the favour of the guru Kabir hath easily escaped from her.

-'Throw not pearls before swine/
+‘Throw not pearls before swine’

 <p style="text-align:center;">XX</p>

-What availeth it to read the S : mritis to a dog ?
-What to sing God's praises to an infidel ?
+What _availeth_ it to read the Simritis to a dog ?

-[^xx1] The five evil passions.

-[^xx2] The mind is likened to an elephant for it heedlessly pursues pleasures as the male elephant the female.

-[^xx3] Has found access even to the holy.

-[^xx4] Also translated— There is no other creature so vile as she.

-[^xx5] He shall suffer transmigration.

-<span id="p207"><sup><small>[ p.
+What to sing God's praises to an infidel ? <span id="p207"><sup><small>[ p.
 207 ]</small></sup></span>

-Continue to repeat God's name ; Speak not to the infidel even by mistake.
-What availeth it to give a raven valuable camphor to eat ?[^xx1]
+Continue to repeat God's name ;
+Speak not to the infidel even by mistake.
-What to give milk to a viper ?[^xx2]
+What availeth it to give a raven _valuable_ camphor to eat ?[^186] What to give milk to a viper ?[^187]
 Discrimination and understanding are obtained in the company of the saints.
 By the touch of the philosopher's stone iron becometh gold.
 The dog of an infidel acteth in everything as he is caused to act ;
 His acts are in accordance with his original destiny.
-Wert thou to take nectar and water the nim-tree with it, Saith Kabir, its natural bitter qualities would not depart.
+Wert thou to take nectar and water the nim-tree with it, Saith Kabir, its natural _bitter_ qualities would not depart.

 Worldly greatness secures not salvation.

 <p style="text-align:center;">XXI</p>